-All hose clamps of 1 3/8" ID and over, used on the heating and cooling systems, are of the "Constant-torque" type.
-These clamps are worm-driven, made of stainless steel, and supplied with a series of Belleville spring washers.
-They also feature an extended integral liner that covers the band slots to protect soft/silicone hoses from damage, and help maintain consistent sealing pressure.
+All hose clamps of 1 3/8" ID (Fig. 6) and over, used on the heating and cooling systems, are of the "Constant-torque" type.
+These two types of clamps are worm-driven, made of stainless steel, supplied with a spring or with a series of Belleville spring washers.

-This type of clamp is designed to automatically adjust its diameter to compensate for the normal expansion/contraction of a hose and metal connection that occurs during vehicle operation and shutdown.
+These clamps are designed to automatically adjust their diameter to compensate for the normal expansion/contraction of a hose and metal connection that occurs during vehicle operation and shutdown.
 The constant-torque clamp virtually eliminates coolant losses due to "Cold flow" leakage and greatly minimizes clamp maintenance.

-FIGURE 6: COOLANT FLOW TO RADIATOR (DDC S60)
+FIGURE 6: COOLANT FLOW TO RADIATOR